FabricMC/fabric-docs/develop/items/custom-enchantment-effects.md

 ## Registering the Enchantment Effect {#registering-the-enchantment-effect}

-Like every other component of your mod, we'll have to add this EnchantmentEffect to Minecraft's registry.
+Like every other component of your mod, we'll have to add this `EnchantmentEffect` to Minecraft's registry.
 To do so, add a class `ModEnchantmentEffects` (or whatever you want to name it) and a helper method to register the enchantment.
 Be sure to call the `registerModEnchantmentEffects()` in your main class which contains the `onInitialize()` method.

 @[code transcludeWith=#entrypoint](@/reference/latest/src/main/java/com/example/docs/enchantment/ModEnchantmentEffects.java)

 ## Creating the Enchantment {#creating-the-enchantment}

 Now we have an enchantment effect!
-Lastly, we'll create an enchantment to apply our custom effect to.
-This can be done by creating a JSON file like in datapacks, however, in this guide we'll generate the JSON dynamically using Fabric's data generation tools.
-To start, create an `EnchantmentGenerator` class.
+The final step is to create an enchantment that applies our custom effect.
+While this can be done by creating a JSON file similar to those in datapacks, this guide will show you how to generate the JSON dynamically using Fabric's data generation tools.
+To begin, create an `EnchantmentGenerator` class.

 Within this class, we'll first register a new enchantment, and then use the `configure()` method to create our JSON programmatically.